When Household Appliances Wear Out Their Welcome

 Computers, televisions, stereos, refrigerators, water heaters, and many other smaller electrical appliances are wonderful life-enhancing conveniences.
 But when the time comes to replace and dispose of them, they can become a dangerous nuisance and hazard if not discarded properly.

 Unfortunately, many second-hand unsafe appliances wind up in other people’s homes as electrical shock or fire hazards, or illegally dumped in ditches, back alleys, vacant lots or other places where they become serious safety and environmental hazards.

 Safe Electricity warns people to never attempt to use a malfunctioning or previously discarded electric appliance, and to beware of old appliances sold in flea markets and garage sales.
 Such appliances may pose a fire or electrocution hazard, and may be no ‘bargain’ in the long run.

 Managing the safe disposal of the vast amount of electrical appliances that wear out, become obsolete or damaged can be a challenge but, there are safe disposal alternatives.

 Take advantage of local recycling opportunities.
-Before throwing away electronics, check on programs such as those that collect and repair unwanted phones and computers for contribution to charitable organizations and schools.
+Before throwing away electronics, check on programs that collect and repair unwanted phones and computers for contribution to charitable organizations and schools.

 Many communities sponsor collection events that accept electronic appliances.
 However, be aware that stringent state and federal laws now govern the disposal of many electrical appliances.
 Most electronics have parts that contain hazardous materials, such as lead, mercury, arsenic, cadmium, PCBs and Freon.
 In most states, landfills can no longer accept certain appliances unless banned materials and components are first removed.